uniquehash/ReviewSheets/README.md

 # ReviewSheets
 Hey guys!

-If you find any of this stuff useful give me a shoutout and a follow @otwizb!
+If you find any of this stuff useful please give me a shoutout and a follow @otwizb!

 These are all my review sheets and notes from college.
 Right now I've added the majority of my CS stuff that I could easily find.